bbottema/simple-java-mail/DEVELOPMENT.md

 ## Known Build Constraints

+- **Javadoc generation** uses classpath mode (`legacyMode`) because the Java sources live in `src/main/java`, while JPMS descriptors are compiled separately from `src/main/java9` into multi-release JARs.
+Modular Javadoc source discovery cannot find the API packages in that layout.
+This setting only affects documentation; the published JPMS descriptors stay in place.
+  Javadoc errors fail the build.
+Use `-Dmaven.javadoc.skip=true` only for a deliberately partial check.
 - **ossindex** (Sonatype vulnerability scan) has been removed from the build lifecycle.
   It is configured with `<phase/>` (empty phase) in the root `pom.xml` to unbind it.
 - **cli-module** uses `log4j-slf4j2-impl` (not `log4j-slf4j-impl`) because `slf4j-api`